wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Model Selection**: Dropdown lists GGUF models from `.\models\*.gguf` for easy switching.

 ## Requirements
-- Windows 10/11 - Its a Windows program, it will be also compatible with linux later (not now).
+- Windows 10/11 - Its a Windows program, it may be linux compatible later (not now).
 - Llama.Cpp - Compatible here with, Avx2, Vulkan, Kompute (Experimental Vulkan+).
 - Python => 3.8 - Libraries used = Gradio, LangChain, llama-cpp-python, FAISS.